catalyst-cloud/catalystcloud-docs/source/getting-started/cli.rst

 .. code-block:: powershell

-  # From a PowerShell session started with administratoion rights
+  # From a PowerShell session started with administration rights
   # create and activate a virtual environment
   virtualenv.exe venv
   .\venv\scripts\activate